-Internal Medicine residents experience the full continuum of care through experiences in community and VA-based home care, primary and consultative geriatric clinic services, affiliated nursing homes and assisted living facilities, as well as specialty inpatient care units.
-Geriatric Medicine fellows are provided broad multi-disciplinary oriented clinical experiences in a variety of long term care and acute care venues with an optional second year of training targeting specific research, and/or administrative interests.
-Education extends to health care professionals throughout the community through grand rounds, journal club and special project initiatives.
+Internal Medicine, Family Medicine and subspecialty residents experience the full continuum of care through experiences in community and VA-based home care, primary and consultative geriatric clinic services, affiliated nursing homes and assisted living facilities, as well as specialty inpatient care units.